TrailsofGold/whitepaper/docs/game_concept/hunts.md

-When the player as setup his/her crew, he/she is able to start a treasure hunt.
+When the player has setup his/her crew, he/she is able to start a treasure hunt.

 ```blockdiag
 blockdiag {